 Quantified Objectives: Assist 10 lower or moderate-income households.
-Conduct targeted outreach to residents in lower-income neighborhoods (i.e. the Soledad High School/Santa Barbara Park and Gabilan Elementary School/Vintage Estates neighborhoods) to support housing mobility for lower-income residents in desirable neighborhoods, including higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area.
+Conduct targeted outreach to residents in lower-income neighborhoods (i.e. the Soledad High School/Santa Barbara Park and Gabilan Elementary School/Vintage Estates neighborhoods) to support housing mobility for lower-income residents in desirable neighborhoods, including higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhood east of Orchard Lane and north of La Colina Street in the northeast part of the city and the Miramonte Specific Plan area.